AppkubeCloud/appkube-usecases-doc/DISCOVERY/Existing-Landing-Zone-Discovery-AWS/Existing-Landing-Zone-Discovery-UC.md

+﻿**Use Case: Existing Landing Zone Discovery**

-﻿**Use Case Description**:
+**Use Case Description**:

-The Landing Zone Discovery Wizard facilitates the configuration of the landing zone for cloud resources.
+The Landing Zone Discovery Wizard provides a streamlined process for adding an AWS environment to the system.
+Users can initiate the wizard from the Environment Overview page, select AWS environment, and follow a series of steps to configure the environment, including choosing the mode (Ready Only or Automation), preparing IAM policies, creating roles, and associating organizational units (OUs) or creating new ones.

 **Actors**:

-**User**: Initiates the landing zone discovery process.

-**System**: Guides the user through the wizard and manages the configuration steps.
+1\.
+User: Initiates the Landing Zone Discovery Wizard to configure an AWS environment.

 **Triggers**:

-User initiates the landing zone discovery process when setting up a new cloud environment or refining an existing one.
+\- User logs into the system.

+\- From the Environment Overview page, the user selects the option to add a new environment and chooses AWS.

 **Preconditions**:

-User has access to the Landing Zone Discovery Wizard.
+1\.
+User has access to the system.

-Necessary permissions and credentials are available for configuring IAM policies and roles.
+2\.
+The Environment Overview page is accessible.

+3\.
+No existing configuration for the selected AWS environment.

 **Postconditions**:

-Landing zone is configured based on user's selections.

-IAM policies, roles, and organizational units are appropriately set up.

-Accounts are successfully added to the landing zone.

-**Normal Flow**:

-**User initiates the wizard**:

-The user opens the Landing Zone Discovery Wizard.

-User selects Ready Only or Automation mode:

-The user decides between "Ready Only" for manual configuration or "Automation" for an automated setup.

-**User prepares IAM policies**:

-In the selected mode, the user defines and configures IAM policies based on security and access requirements.

-**User creates a role**:

-The user defines a role with specific permissions needed for the landing zone.

-The user specifies trust relationships as required.

-**User associates OU**:

-The user chooses between:

-Selecting an existing Organizational Unit (OU).

-Creating a new OU by filling out a form with necessary details.

-**User adds accounts**:

-The user specifies the accounts to be added to the landing zone.

-**Alternative Flows**:

-**Invalid IAM Policy Configuration**:

-If the IAM policy configuration is invalid, the system prompts the user to rectify the issues before proceeding.

-**Existing OU Not Found**:

-If the user chooses to associate with an existing OU that does not exist, the system notifies the user and provides the option to select a different OU.

-**Role Creation Failure**:

-If the role creation fails, the system provides details on the error and guides the user to correct the configuration.

-**Account Addition Issues**:

-If there are issues adding accounts, such as invalid credentials, the system notifies the user and guides them to resolve the issues.
+1\.
+The AWS environment is successfully added to the system with the configured settings.

+2\.
+IAM policies, roles, and organizational units are appropriately set up for the added AWS environment.

+**Normal** **Flow**:

+1\. **User initiates the Landing Zone Discovery Wizard**:

+`   `- Logs into the system.

+`   `- Navigates to the Environment Overview page.

+`   `- Selects the option to add a new environment and chooses AWS.

+2\. **System displays the Landing Zone Discovery Wizard**:

+`   `- The wizard prompts the user to configure the AWS environment.

+3\. **User selects Ready Only or Automation mode**:

+`   `- Chooses between "Ready Only" for manual configuration or "Automation" for an automated setup.

+4\. **User prepares IAM policies**:

+`   `- Defines and configures IAM policies based on security and access requirements.

+5\. **User creates a role**:

+`   `- Defines a role with specific permissions needed for the landing zone.

+`   `- Specifies trust relationships as required.

+6\. **User associates OU**:

+`   `- Chooses between:

+`     `- Selecting existing OU:

+`       `- User picks an existing Organizational Unit from a list.

+`     `- Creating a new OU:

+`       `- Fills out a form to add a new OU, defining its structure and properties.

+7\. **User adds the AWS account**:

+`   `- Specifies the AWS account to be added to the landing zone.

+**Alternative** **Flows**:

+1\. **Invalid IAM Policy Configuration**:

+`   `- If the IAM policy configuration is invalid, the system prompts the user to rectify the issues before proceeding.

+2\. **Existing OU Not Found**:

+`   `- If the user chooses to associate with an existing OU that does not exist, the system notifies the user and provides the option to select a different OU.

+3\. **Role Creation Failure**:

+`   `- If the role creation fails, the system provides details on the error and guides the user to correct the configuration.

+4\. **Account Addition Issues**:

+`   `- If there are issues adding the AWS account, such as invalid credentials, the system notifies the user and guides them to resolve the issues.

+**Exceptions**:

+\- If at any point the user encounters an error or wishes to cancel the wizard, they have the option to exit with the changes rolled back to the previous state.